TimmyYung/OnlineEpubTool/README.md

 ## Installation

-1. Clone this repository: `git clone https://github.com/your-username/epub-reader-website.git`
+1. Clone this repository: `git clone https://github.com/TimmyYung/OnlineEpubTool.git`
-2. Navigate to the project directory: `cd epub-reader-website`
+2. Navigate to the project directory: `cd OnlineEpubTool`
 3. Open the `index.html` file in your preferred browser.

 ## Credits